wangc90/CircCNNs/README.md

 The trained model weights that can be used to evaluate the model performance on the testing set by using the Jupyter notebook in the Model_Evaluation folder.

+### Rationales for creating BS and LS exon pairs dataset in this study:
 1. The figure below shows the rationale of how we created exon pairs that either participate in back-splicing (BS) to form exonic circRNAs or linear-splicing (LS) to form linear transcript.
 Our CircCNNs framework is then based on this curated dataset to classify between the BS and LS exon pairs.

 ![CircCNN Base models](Images/BS_LS_exon_pairs.png)

+### Base model structures created in this study:
 2. The figure below shows our base models processing the junction sequences to classify BS and LS exon pairs.

 ![CircCNN Base models](Images/base_models.jpg)

+### Fast numerical methods for RCM calculation proposed in this study:
 3. The figure below shows our fast numerical methods to calculate reverse complementary matches (RCMs) crossing the flanking introns or within the flanking intron.

 ![CircCNN Base models](Images/RCM_algorithm.png)

-### Making predictions for exon pairs being BS or LS
+### Making predictions using our pre-trained model weights
-To make a prediction for the given exon pairs of this format: chr19|58921331|58929694|+<br>
+To make a prediction for the given exon pairs of this format to be BS or LS: chr19|58921331|58929694|+<br>
 chr9|91656940|91660748|-<br>
 chr19|5724818|5768253|+<br>